 IELTS preparation course in Nepal

-We conduct best IELTS exam preparation classes in Nepal with a highly experienced and professional teachers and also assist for test registration & weekly Mock test.
+We conduct best IELTS test preparation classes in Nepal with a highly experienced and professional teachers and also assist for test registration & weekly Mock test.

-IELTS, the International English Language Testing System, is designed to assess the language ability of candidates who want to study or work where English is the language of Communication.
+IELTS – International English Language Testing System is a globally recognized, standarized English Proficiency Test that assesses English Language Skills in the areas of Listening, Reading, Writing and Speaking.
+It is designed to assess the language ability of candidates who want to study or work where English is the language of Communication.

 Our Ielts Preparation Course Features